-- The UCSF Center for Mothers and Newborns provides a number of options for comfort during labor, including space to move around, tubs for soaking, rocking chairs, and beds that convert into different positions. - > Relaxation and breathing techniques ease the discomfort for many as do the presence of family and friends and the support of health care providers. - Comfort measures can be learned from classes during your pregnancy or from books and DVDs available through UCSF Great Expectations.
+- The UCSF Birth Center provides a number of options for comfort during labor, including space to move around, tubs for soaking, rocking chairs, and beds that convert into different positions. - Relaxation and breathing techniques ease the discomfort for many as do the presence of family and friends and the support of health care providers.

-If you are interested in taking a FREE Pain Relief in Labor class with a UCSF Anesthesiologist, please call Great Expectations at (415) 353-2667
+If you are interested in taking a FREE Pain Relief in Labor class with a UCSF Anesthesiologist, please call Great Expectations at (415) 514-2670.